Hearing impairment is most common in older people but can happen at any age for a variety of reasons and some people are born with it.

 Hearing Help run drop in sessions at venues in:

 - Darley Dale

 email firstname.lastname@example.org or tel: 01773 570976.

 Social care support

-If you feel you need more help due to your hearing impairment or because you are Deaf, you may benefit from having an a needs assessment for adult social care support.
+If you feel you need more help due to your hearing impairment or because you are deaf, you may benefit from having a needs assessment for adult social care support.
 This means that a social worker or community care worker will contact you and arrange to visit you to discuss your needs and how they can best be met.
 If you're found to be eligible for a service from us we'll work with you to create a support plan that helps you to achieve your goals and outcomes.

 To request a social care assessment, or for any other information, email email@example.com or tel: 01629 533190.
 If you are a BSL user you can use the Sign Live service to contact Call Derbyshire.